gravity226/Cryptography/Vigenère_Cipher/README.md

 <img src="https://github.com/gravity226/Cryptography/blob/master/Vigenère_Cipher/imgs/key_length_pattern.png" height="400" />

 Looking at this we can already start to see a pattern from just the first 40 characters in the encrypted text.
-The idea here is the the distance between the spikes is also the length of the key that is being used.
+The idea here is the distance between the spikes is also the length of the key that is being used.

 ```python
 def find_key_length(encrypted_text):